NikkiFreemann/NikkiFreemann/README.md

 <div align="center">

- Hello !! im amanda, jennifer, and rachel !! ;p you can always call me nikki tho !! eyes
+ Hello !! im amanda, jennifer, and rachel !! -_- you can always call me nikki tho !! eyes
 - Im mexican american
   - i selfship with nikki freeman, and im nonsharing!! doubles pls dni i will cry. i have been selfshipping with nikki freeman since 6/17/2026<3.
 I yumeship with both prewish nikki, and wish nikki !!
   - im single !!! umyes if you like me hmu im lonely